 Preserving Assets, Planning for the Future

-A trust is a very personal and carefully designed document.
-It may be the best solution for addressing the complexities associated with preserving assets while providing for the future benefit of your heirs and furthering God's work through Gospel for Asia.
+A Trust is a very personal and carefully designed document.
+It may be the best solution for addressing the complexities associated with preserving assets while providing for the future benefit of your heirs and furthering God's work through GFA World.

 - Take advantage of tax credits available to you, your estate, and your beneficiaries

 - Maximize the assets available for distribution to your beneficiaries

 - Direct the distribution of assets to specified individuals or ministries like GFA World

 - Secure the continued care and financial support of loved ones who are elderly, disabled, or financially inexperienced